marcan/speculation-bugs/README.md

 Flush branch predictor state on privilege level changes and context switches.
 Causes some performance loss (how much?).
 Current CPUs do not implement a mechanism to do this this.
-Hyperthreading makes things more complicated, as two threads of diferent privilege level or isolation may be running on the same CPU and sharing the branch prediction resources.
+Hyperthreading makes things more complicated, as two threads of different privilege level or isolation may be running on the same CPU and sharing the branch prediction resources.
 Complete fix may require disabling hyperthreading or introducing OS scheduler changes to ensure that sibling threads are always owned by the same application/user/security context.